What is the advantage of two-phase orthodontic treatment?

 Taking records to determine the customized treatment plan

 Orthodontic records will be necessary to evaluate the complexity of the case.
-Records at the first visit consist of photos and 3D radiographs (3D x-rays).
-Models of the teeth may also be taken prior to the start of treatment.
+Records at the first visit consist of photos and one 3D radiograph (CBCT).
+Models of the teeth may also be taken before the start of treatment.
 Dr. Romani will use these records at the examination & consultation appointment to determine the type of appliances to be used, the estimated duration of treatment time, and the fee for treatment.

 Monitoring the teeth’s progress